jhoneshenrique/booklist/README.md

 lists and inside them the books.
 The person will be able to make personal comments about the book, that way he/she can read it after a time and remember what he/she thought about it.

-## technologies
+## The technologies used:
- -Java 11
+ - Java 11
- -Spring Boot MVC
+ - Spring Boot MVC
- -Spring Security - JPA Authentication
+ - Spring Security - JPA Authentication
- -Thymeleaf
+ - Thymeleaf
- -Bootstrap
+ - Bootstrap
- -Mysql
+ - Mysql